When was the last time you installed an application with an unimpressive app UI design and kept it? Probably never.

 Mobile App Design Tools

 Choosing the right tools is critical for delivering the best possible user experience and ensuring the skills of the designers don’t go in vain.
-Here’s a list of a few of the mobile app design tools you can start using today.
+Here’s a list of a few of the UI design tools you can start using today to design apps that can entice and engage your users.

-Just like the platforms that allow you to create apps without coding, FramerJS is a visual editor-based prototyping tool that will enable you to design your app’s wireframes and prototypes with auto-generated code.
+Just like the platforms that allow you to create apps without coding, FramerJS is a visual editor-based prototype maker that will enable you to design wireframes and app prototypes with auto-generated code.
 You can code on your own as well, and there are easy-to-follow tutorials that teach you how to use the platform.

-Balsamiq allows you to design wireframes.
+Balsamiq is a UI designing tool that lets you design wireframes.
 You can create both sketches and wireframe designs, and the platform offers numerous UI elements to make things faster and easier.

 HotGloo is a UX, prototyping, and wireframe tool that allows you to create wireframes for smartphones, websites and even wearable devices.
 Since it’s a web-based platform, you can access and work on it from anywhere without downloading the application.